Bridgeport Water Quality at a Glance

 Disinfection Byproducts

-Source: Formed when disinfectants such as chlorine react with naturally occurring organic matter in source water from the eight reservoir system; levels can vary seasonally and are a significant concern in Bridgeport’s system
+Source: Formed when chlorine disinfectants react with naturally occurring organic matter in source water from the eight-reservoir system.
+Levels vary seasonally and are a significant, persistent concern in Bridgeport’s treatment process

-Health Effects: Long-term exposure to elevated levels may increase risk of cancer, liver and kidney damage, and reproductive issues; some compounds also linked to problems during pregnancy
+Health Effects: Long-term exposure to elevated levels may increase risk of bladder, colon, and rectal cancers, liver and kidney damage, and reproductive issues; some compounds are also linked to complications during pregnancy

-Current Levels: Testing shows total trihalomethanes at 52.4 ppb (349x above health guidelines) and haloacetic acids (HAA9) at 58.1 ppb (968x above health guidelines) EPA Limits: 80 ppb for total trihalomethanes (TTHMs) and 60 ppb for haloacetic acids (HAA5) – Bridgeport is below legal limits but far above health-based guidelines
+Current Levels: Total trihalomethanes at 52.4 ppb (349x above EWG health guidelines) and haloacetic acids (HAA9) at 58.1 ppb (968x above health guidelines).
+EPA Legal Limits: 80 ppb for TTHMs and 60 ppb for HAA5 — Bridgeport is below legal limits but far above health-based guidelines.
+See our filter guide for NSF-53 certified options that reduce these compounds.

 PFAS Compounds

-Source: Per- and polyfluoroalkyl substances originating from industrial processes, firefighting foams, and consumer products that can enter reservoir and well water sources throughout Connecticut
+Source: Per- and polyfluoroalkyl substances originating from industrial processes, firefighting foams, and consumer products that have entered reservoir and well water sources throughout Connecticut via surface water runoff and groundwater migration

-Health Effects: Research links PFAS exposure to immune system impacts, thyroid dysfunction, elevated cholesterol, certain cancers, pregnancy complications, and liver damage; effects may be more pronounced in children
+Health Effects: Research links PFAS exposure to immune system suppression, thyroid dysfunction, elevated cholesterol, certain cancers (kidney and testicular), pregnancy complications, and liver damage.
+Health effects may be more pronounced in children and during foetal development

-Current Status: Bridgeport’s system shows PFOA at 1.66 ppt (18x above health guidelines) and PFOS at 0.893 ppt (3x above health guidelines).
-Additional PFAS compounds detected include PFBA, PFHxA, and other forever chemicals EPA Limits: New federal maximum contaminant levels of 4 ppt for PFOA and PFOS take effect 2027-2029 – Bridgeport levels are currently below these limits but above health guidelines
+Current Status: PFOA detected at 1.66 ppt (approximately 18x above EWG health guidelines) and PFOS at 0.893 ppt (approximately 3x above health guidelines).
+Additional PFAS compounds including PFBA and PFHxA have also been detected.
+New Federal MCLs: EPA’s April 2024 rule sets 4 ppt limits for PFOA and PFOS, with compliance required by 2029.
+Bridgeport is currently below these MCLs but above health-based protective levels.

 Please read – our information